geoserver/geoserver/doc/en/developer/source/source.rst

   % git push upstream master

 The example shows the practice of first pulling from canonical before pushing to it.
 Developers should **always** do this.
-Actually if there are changes pending in canonical that you have yet to pull down git will by default not allow you to push the commit until you have pulled down those changes.
+Actually if there are changes in canonical that you have yet to pull down, by default git will not allow you to push the commit until you have pulled down those changes.

 .. note::